 Step #5: Use Content Repurposing and Distribution to Turbocharge Your Traffic

-Interested in getting your visitors back to your website?
-Build an email list.
-Here are couple of well-known email marketing software that I recommend using.
+Are you interested in getting your visitors back to your website?
+Build an email list!
+Here are a couple of well-known email marketing software that I recommend using.

 You now have all the action steps.
-So, start putting this system to work and take your website to the next level.
+Start putting this system to work and take your website to the next level!